artemixdev/micro-os/README.md

 - ⚙️ Synchronization primitives

 ## Supported architectures
-- ✅ ARMv7-M and above
+- ✅ ARM Cortex-M3 and above
-- ⚠️ ARMv6-M (partial support or not tested)

 ## Some details you need to know
 The system uses `SysTick` timer for scheduling.
 Hence, you have to avoid using `SysTick` timer